 What To Look For In A Quad Helmet

 There are a few things to consider when looking for a helmet.
-Safety standards are at the top of the list of course, no point in wearing a helmet that doesn’t protect you.
+Safety standards are at the top of the list, of course, no point in wearing a helmet that doesn’t protect you.
 But there are other things to consider to help you get the most out of your money.

-- Ventilation – This may be more important to me than some people.
+- Ventilation – This may be more important to me than to some people.
 But it kind of ruins the riding experience for me if I feel overheated.
 Get something with good ventilation to keep you comfortable on hot summer days.

 - Total Weight – If your helmet is too heavy it can wear you down and make your neck tired.
 Having a solid helmet with plenty of padding is nice, just make sure it’s not too heavy for you.

 - Comfort – Make sure the helmet feels nice and fits right.
-If the helmet is pushing on your head and giving you a head ache, try a different one.
+If the helmet is pushing on your head and giving you a headache, try a different one.
 After a few hours of riding you won’t even want to wear a helmet if it’s uncomfortable.

 - Looks – Make sure you like the graphics on the helmet and how it looks.
-It won’t add to the protection, but will keep you from buying a different helmet because you don’t like how it looks.
+It won’t add to the protection but will keep you from buying a different helmet because you don’t like how it looks.
 Take the time to get something you will be happy with.

-- Price – I do not recommend any of the helmets under a 100 dollars.
+- Price – I do not recommend any of the helmets under 100 dollars.
 I’ve just never found a good quality one I liked for that price.
 It’s worth the extra money if it saves your life, and you can usually get a good one for under $200.
-To me, it’s totally worth it.
+To me, it’s worth it.

 Safety Standards For ATV Helmets

 A helmet is by far the most important piece of safety gear to wear while riding an ATV.
-Getting a head injury could not only end your day of riding early, but it could affect you the rest of your life.
+Getting a head injury could not only end your day of riding early, but it could affect you for the rest of your life.
 If you wear a helmet that doesn’t pass any safety standards, you’re putting yourself at risk.

-It may look fine and held together, but in a crash it could easily brake, leaving you vulnerable.
+It may look fine and held together, but in a crash it could easily break, leaving you vulnerable.
 Helmets are supposed to be replaced regularly, and you won’t know for sure how old the helmet actually is.
 Get a new helmet, better safe than sorry in this case.

 When To Replace